 These are some of the most frequently asked questions others have asked about the Changing of the Guard ceremonies, Ceremonial Events and the Palaces and Castles the Guards protect.

-No Tickets are required for Changing the Guard at Buckingham Palace or Horse Guards Parade
+No Tickets or booking are required to watch the Changing of the Guard at Buckingham Palace or Horse Guards Parade

 However, tickets are required to watch the Windsor Castle Guard change as the ceremony takes place within the precincts of the castle.

-Although ceremonial duties are an important part of Army history and tradition, all the Foot Guards you see Changing the Guard at Buckingham Palace or Windsor Castle are highly trained infantry soldiers who also play an important part in military operations worldwide.
+Although ceremonial duties are an important part of Army history and tradition, all the Foot Guards you see Changing the Guard at Buckingham Palace or Windsor Castle are first and foremost highly trained infantry soldiers who play an important part in military operations worldwide.

-Many of the men you see on public duties will have recently been on active service.
+Many of the men you see on public duties will have recently been deployed overseas.

-The Queen's Guard at Buckingham Palace consists of 3 officers and 40 men, when the Sovereign is in residence, otherwise it will comprise of 3 officers and 31 men.
+The King's Guard at Buckingham Palace consists of 3 officers and 40 men, when the Sovereign is in residence, otherwise it will comprise of 3 officers and 31 men.

-When Her Majesty The Queen is in residence you will see four sentries at the front of Buckingham Palace.
-At other times there are two sentries.
+When His Majesty The King is in residence you will see four sentries at the front of Buckingham Palace at other times there are two.

-In the British Armed Army, women are currently not permitted to serve in close combat units (that is cavalry and infantry).
+In the British Army, women were not permitted to serve in close combat units (that is cavalry and infantry).

 They already serve in combat support units, which includes artillery, engineers, air support, logistic support and other branches of the service.